LukeBob-zz/Arma3-Mission-Template/README.md

     4. initServer.sqf
     5. onPlayerKilled.sqf
     6. onPlayerRespawn.sqf
-    7. CfgFunctions.hpp
+    7. functions\
-    8. fn_myFirstFunction.sqf
+    8. functions\CfgFunctions.hpp
-    9. functions\
+    9. functions\fn_myFirstFunction.sqf

     all of the above are all you need to start your own arma3 mission. if you put a marker down named "respawn west" the blufor respawn will be set.